mudiarto/ucommentapp/doc/index.rst

 	That HTML is added to the Django database, and served to the website visitors from Django.

 #.
 On your webserver, and only after you have published the document
- 	for the first time (previous step), you should go check if the local
+ 	for the first time (previous step), you should go check the local
-	document repository can be pushed back automatically.
+	document repository.

 	Go to the location on your webserver where you have the |ucomment|
 	application; e.g. ``... /my-django-project/ucommentapp/``